makerdao/sai/README.md

 Read commands:

-   air             get the amount of backing collateral axe             get the liquidation penalty chi             get the internal debt price cup             show the cup info dev             get the jug-like sin tracker (DSDevil)
+   air             get the amount of backing collateral ask             get the price of skr in sai for bust axe             get the liquidation penalty bid             get the price of skr in sai for boom chi             get the internal debt price cup             show the cup info dev             get the jug-like sin tracker (DSDevil)